Marianismo: Criticisms

 In Hispanic countries, a woman who presents herself in society without a man is frowned upon, as a man is the basis of family life and having a positive association within the community.
-Machismo promotes aggression, dominance and entitlement— characteristics that can be applied when focusing on interpersonal violence.
+Machismo promotes aggression, dominance and entitlement – characteristics that can be applied when focusing on interpersonal violence.
 When applying interpersonal violence, Hispanic women deal with the abuse from IPV from fear of losing their husbands, their children’s father and social status of admitting abuse to the outside world.
 Marianismo promotes women to be self-sacrificing, leading for them to accept abuse continually and remain quiet from fear of losing their livelihood and dependency from their husbands.
 Given these characteristics, men remain dominant and exert their power over their partner, continuing the cultural establishment of patriarchy within Hispanic cultures.

 Studies conducted on marianismo have concluded that Hispanic women who ascribe to this particular female gender role are more likely to engage in high-risk sexual behaviors, gender-based violence, and experience negative mental health outcomes.

 Jane F. Collier demonstrated that access to economic opportunity is a factor in determining to what extent Hispanic women may choose to conform to traditional notions of marianismo, and to what degree they are inclined to adapt them to new circumstances.
 As early as 1997, Dr. Rosa Gil and Dr. Carmen Inoa-Vazquez made reference to Nuevo Marianismo, which is to embrace the marianismo ideal of being nurturing and caring, yet breaking away from the barriers those characteristics previously presented.
 Coined in 1973, researcher Gloria González-López says that marianismo, as a theoretical category, is not only culturally chauvinist but elitist as well.

 HIV crisis

 According to Marianismo beliefs, women are expected to be naïve about sex, which means that many girls and women are not taught about the spread of HIV/AIDS.
-As a result women know very little about sex, including the homosexual extramarital affairs of their husbands.
+As a result women know very little about sex, including homosexual extramarital affairs of their husbands.
 Many husbands have homosexual relations as a way to prove their machismo.
 Most women in Hispanic American cultures with HIV contracted it from their sole sex partner, their husband.
 Regardless of the sexual monogamy associated with Marianismo purity a woman adheres to, her status as HIV-positive threatens the identity she wants to associate with.

 Women often stay silent about their status out of fear of being ostracized by family.
 Women are often blamed for their husbands' contractions of and death from HIV.
 Women who are HIV-positive have the risk of their children being taken away from them, because their families often see them as too sick and dirty to care for them.
 Women often lose status if they are seen to be associating with people who are HIV-positive, because people with HIV are often associated with sexual deviancy and impurity.